 While it is nice to have these math parameters available for tweaking, it would be tedious to have to set each of them by hand.
-For this reason, LuaTEX initializes a bunch of these parameters whenever you assign a font identifier to a math family based on either the traditional math font dimensions in the font (for assignments to math family 2 and 3 using tfm-based fonts like cmsy and cmex), or based on the named values in a potential MathConstants table when the font is loaded via Lua.
+For this reason, $LuaT_EX$ initializes a bunch of these parameters whenever you assign a font identifier to a math family based on either the traditional math font dimensions in the font (for assignments to math family 2 and 3 using tfm-based fonts like cmsy and cmex), or based on the named values in a potential MathConstants table when the font is loaded via Lua.
 If there is a MathConstants table, this takes precedence over font dimensions, and in that case no attention is paid to which family is being assigned to: the MathConstants tables in the last assigned family sets all parameters.

-In the table below, the one-letter style abbreviations and symbolic tfm font dimension names match those using in the T_EX book.
-Assignments to \textfont set the values for the cramped and uncramped display and text styles, \scriptfont sets the script styles, and \scriptscriptfont sets the scriptscript styles, so we have eight parameters for three font sizes.
+In the table below, the one-letter style abbreviations and symbolic tfm font dimension names match those using in the T_EXbook .
+Assignments to \textfont set the values for the cramped and uncramped display and text styles, \scriptfont sets the script styles, and \scriptscriptfont sets the script styles.
 In the tfm case, assignments only happen in family 2 and family 3 (and of course only for the parameters for which there are font dimensions).

-Besides the parameters below, LuaT_EX also looks at the 'space' font dimension parameter.
+Besides the parameters below, $LuaT_EX$ also looks at the 'space' font dimension parameter.
 For math fonts, this should be set to zero.

-variable style default value opentype default value tfm \Umathaxis - AxisHeight axis_height \Umathoperatorsize D, D' DisplayOperatorMinHeight 6 \Umathfractiondelsize D, D' FractionDelimiterDisplayStyleSize 9 delim1 T, T', S, S', SS, SS' FractionDelimiterSize 9 delim2 \Umathfractiondenomdown D, D' Fraction Denominator Display Style Shift Down denom1 T, T', S, S', SS, SS' FractionDenominatorShiftDown denom2
+variable style default value opentype default value tfm \Umathaxis - AxisHeight axis_height \Umathoperatorsize D, D' DisplayOperatorMinHeight 6 \Umathfractiondelsize D, D' FractionDelimiterDisplayStyleSize 9 delim1 T, T', S, S', SS, SS' FractionDelimiterSize 9 delim2 \Umathfractiondenomdown D, D' eq:FractionDenominatorDisplayStyleShiftDown denom1 T, T', S, S', SS, SS' FractionDenominatorShiftDown denom2